3ls-it/tigcc-qt/README.md

 </p>

 <p align="center">
 For editor component integration, we have written a generic `EditorBackend` API.
-Currently there are two usable editor backends: QScintilla will be default for the release version and KTextEditor as a build-time option.
-A third editor option is an embedded Vim instance, which is in early stages, but is looking very good.
+Currently there are three usable editor backends: QScintilla will be default for the release version and KTextEditor as a build-time option.
+The third editor option is an embedded Vim instance, which is in early stages, but is looking very good.
 </p>
 &nbsp;
 &nbsp;